Should you list hobbies on your resume? Find out what to include and if you really need an interests section on your job application.

 3. Create a hobbies and interests section

 You’ve decided your resume could use a little personality.
 But where do you put your hobbies?
 Recruiters are often skimming through resumes, so following a standard format will help them quickly find the information they need.
-You have two options: create a separate section for hobbies, or weave them into your work experience.
+You have two options: create a separate section for hobbies, or weave them into your work experience section.
 Let’s explore the first one.

 What can you do?